kartik01112004/hardhat-fund-me/README.md

 # More on setup

-run `yarn add --dev @chainlink/contracts` this adds all the contracts chainlink has that we need to use for getting different price feeds run `yarn add --dev hardhat-deploy` this helps us maintain or deploy code as we wanna track our deplyments and want a better way to write test and deploy.js `yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers`# hardhat-fund-me
+run `yarn add --dev @chainlink/contracts`<br>
+this adds all the contracts chainlink has that we need to use for getting different price feeds<br>
+run `yarn add --dev hardhat-deploy`<br>
+this helps us maintain or deploy code as we wanna track our deplyments and want a better way to write test and deploy.js<br>
+`yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers`# hardhat-fund-me<br>

+when we use deploy function from terminal we need to make a deploy folder that deploys different solidity files and we make diffent files in that folder and number them in order we wanna deploy them.

+We do not use a main function and call that but we make an another function of our choice and call that

+## Mocking